snuvclab/coma/README.md

 This is the official code for the ECCV 2024 paper "Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models".

 ## News
+- [2025/03/19] Our [collected dataset](https://huggingface.co/datasets/SShowbiz/ComAsset) has been uploaded to Hugging Face!
+- [2024/11/12] The project page has been updated!
 - [2024/08/19] Initial code release.
 - [2024/07/24] Arxiv paper release.
 - [2024/07/17] Initial dataset release.